AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 [DOI: 10.1109/MSIEID52046.2020.00092](https://ieeexplore.ieee.org/abstract/document/9382602)

-The study, using the CHARLS dataset and techniques like OLS and ordered probit model, reveals a growing educational disparity across generations in China, highlighting an increasing trend in educational inequality despite overall improvements, especially between urban and rural regions.
+The study based on the CHARLS dataset uses OLS, ordered probit model, and generalized entropy to analyze and generate Great Gatsby curve and Lorenz curve.
+The study reveals a growing educational disparity across generations in China, highlighting an increasing trend in educational inequality despite overall improvements, especially between urban and rural regions.

+*Interestingly, apart from the educational version of Great Gatsby curve above, we recently have an [academic version](Great Gatsby curve).*

 <hr style="border: none; height: 1px; background-color: #333; margin: 40px 0;">